The album "Vitalogy" which is "Pearl Jam's" third album was released on November 22, 1994.

-This is the album where we broke up (because we decided to go with Dave Abbruzzese) so here are some interesting facts about him...
+This is the album where we went in separate ways (because we decided to go with Dave Abbruzzese) so here are some interesting facts about it...

 1. This is the last album recorded with drummer Dave Abbruzzese, who joined immediately after the release of the album "Ten" and was a partner in the creation and recordings of "Vs".
 Although he was not one of the creators of "Ten" he definitely matched this album perfectly and continued to give the band the vibe it had on the album.